 1. arc - tic

-2. bal - ance 2
+2. bal - ance

 3. cat - e - go - ry

-Complete the exercises
+□ Complete the exercises.

-te the following spelling words in alphabetical order: benefited, ndaries, arithmetic, beneficial
+Write the following spelling words in alphabetical order: benefited, boundaries, arithmetic, beneficial

-1

-3 4
+1 arithmetic 2 beneficial 3 benefited 4 boundaries

-Homophones

-• SOUL: a living being (Nove God with all my heart and soul.)

-• SOLE: the only one (He was the sole participant.); the bottom of a foot or shoe (The sole of her shoe was worn through.)
+- SOUL: the spiritual part of a human (I love God with all my soul.) - SOLE: the only one (He was the sole participant.); the bottom of a foot or shoe (The sole of her shoe was worn through.)

-Write a short sentence that uses each word correctly.
+□ Write a short sentence that uses each word correctly.

-sou

-sole